nomi811/build-a-website/README.md

 Don't worry about what the `-p $PORT -o $IP` bit means at this stage - it's just something Cloud9 requires.
 Your program should now be running and sending output to the command line.
 Cloud9 should also have opened a browser tab with the URL of your website, similar to `https://motivational-posters-[YOUR USERNAME].c9.io/`.
 That's a real, live URL: try opening it from another window, or from your phone.
 Cool huh?

->  Note:  If you made your workspace private instead of public, you'll have to sign in to visit the URL on another browser.
+>  If you made your workspace private instead of public, you'll have to sign in to visit the URL on another browser.

 To stop the program running, press Ctrl+C in the command window.